zsviczian/obsidian-excalidraw-plugin/ea-scripts/Toggle Fullscreen on Mobile.md

   await ea.setScriptSettings(settings);
 }

+if(!settings["Hide header"].description) {
   settings["Hide header"].description = "⚠ Note that if the header is not visible, it will be very difficult to invoke the command palette to end full screen.
 Only hide the header if you have a keyboard or you've practiced opening command palette!";
   await ea.setScriptSettings(settings);
+}

 const hideHeader = settings["Hide header"].value;